-2.DISPLAYS AND DISPLAYS SYSTEM
+CHAPTER TWO DISPLAYS AND DISPLAYS SYSTEM

-2.1 introduction:
+2.1 Introduction

-All types of displays use a cathode Ray Tube (CRT) as the device that actually displays the data, a Radar Plan Position Indicator (P.P.I) or Television Display The basic CRT consists of a heater and cathode assembly that generates a cloud of electrons, focusing system that attracts the cathode electron beam and focuses it into abeam of electrons.
-This beam is then deflected by either an electromagnetic electrostatic deflection system and hits a phosphor coated screen.
-The speed that the electron beam hits the screen causes the phosphors to glow leaving a 'trail' where the electron Spot has been (long persistence).
-A grid electrode between the cathode and first anode is used to modulate the intensity of the electron beam, which in turn will vary the intensity of the spot of light on the screen.
+All types of displays use a cathode Ray Tube (CRT) as the device that actually displays the data, a Radar Plan Position Indicator (P.P.I) or Television Display focuses it into abeam of electrons.
+This beam is then deflected by either an electromagnetic or electrostatic deflection system and hits a phosphor coated screen.
+The speed that the electron beam hits the screen causes the phosphors to glow leaving a 'trail' where the electron